 During the introduction of new products, potential sources of waste are considered and procedures and processes are developed and implemented to minimise waste.
 During development and scale up of new products, wastes identified as potentially harmful to the environment are retained and chemically tested to confirm concentrations and approval is sought from the relevant regulator prior to discharge to trade waste or destruction.

 Mayne Pharma is continuously monitoring and assessing ways to effectively manage and treat waste produced from its operations.
-Our sites are working with third party waste contractors to identify opportunities for improved recycling systems to improve performance in this area.
+The Salisbury site works with third party waste contractors to identify opportunities for improved recycling systems to improve performance in this area.